signebedi/gptty/README.md

 ## About

-gptty is a ChatGPT shell interface that allows you to (1) interact with ChatGPT in a manner similar to the web application, but without needing to rely on the web application's stability; (2) preserve context across chat sessions and structure your conversations however you want; (3) saves local copies of your conversations for easy reference.
+gptty is a ChatGPT shell interface that allows you to (1) interact with ChatGPT in a manner similar to the web application, but without needing to rely on the web application's stability; (2) preserve context across chat sessions and structure your conversations however you want; (3) save local copies of your conversations for easy reference.

 #### Use Cases

-Imagine, you are a system admininstrator configuring a web server for your employer.
+Perhaps you are a system admininstrator configuring a web server for your employer.
 You're accessing the system from a physical interface, with internet connection but no desktop environment or graphical user interface.
 While configuring the web server, you receive an inexplicable error that you redirect to a file, but don't want to have to jump through hoops to copy it to another system with a browser so you can look up the error.
 Instead, you install gptty and redirect the error to the chat client with commands like `gptty query --tag error --question "$(cat app.error | tr '\n' ' ')"` (which will get rid of line breaks for you) or `cat app.error | xargs -d '\n' -I {} gptty query --tag error --question "{}"` (which presumes that your error spans only a single line).

 ![error troubleshooting example](assets/error_troubleshooting_example.png)

+Alternatively, you are a software developer or data scientist who wants to route data through ChatGPT, but wants to employ a highly abstract API to make these requests instead of familiarizing yourself intimately with the OpenAI API and its various language-specific wrappers.

 #### Model Support